AllenNeuralDynamics/dynamic-foraging-task/README.md

 - Use `pip` to install this repository:
   - From the top-level directory run `pip install .`
 - Copy `Settings_box1.csv` to `Users\<username>\Documents\ForagingSettings`
-- Configure the newscale device in `ForagingSettings.json`
+- Configure `ForagingSettings.json`
+  - Copy the template from `src\foraging_gui\ForagingSettings.json` to `Users\<username>\Documents\ForagingSettings\ForagingSettings.json`
+  - There are four fields that need to be set:
+    - "default_saveFolder": For example "E:\DynamicForagingGUI\BehaviorData\",
+    - "current_box": For example "Tower_EphysRig3", "Blue"
+    - "Teensy_COM": For example "COM10",
+    - "newscale_port_tower1": For example 46103
       - Open Newscale and hit `connect` to see the serial numbers of the newscale devices
       - Edit `ForagingSettings.json` to add a line `"newscale_port_tower1":<serial number for rig 1>`

 #### To launch the software:
 - Run `foraging.bonsai` in `dynamic-foraging-task\src\workflows` to start Bonsai.